guardian/recommendations/accessibility.md

 - [Zoom on OSX](https://support.apple.com/en-gb/guide/mac-help/mh40579/10.15/mac/10.15)
 - [Magnifier on Windows](https://support.microsoft.com/en-gb/help/11542/windows-use-magnifier-to-make-things-easier-to-see)

-Changes to web-based products should also be tested using only a keyboard.

 ### Tools

 Incorporate automated accessibility testing tools into the CI process, where appropriate.